Skip links

-Google search operators are the combination of text and special characters to perform advanced searches on Google.
+Google are the combination of text and special characters to perform advanced searches on Google.
 These operators are very helpful to find quick results for targeted searches.

 With the help of Google search operators, you can find content or websites that are usually hidden or buried in between millions of websites.
 It is a shortcut trick to find what you are looking for when performing any kind of research.